Corporate Social Responsibility with Digital Wellness — Recap of Our VIP Dinner

 EVERFI and the Social Innovation Summit recently convened 50 business leaders and change agents for an off the record conversation in Palo Alto.
 The discussion included executives from leading tech companies, foundations, and trade organizations, as well as professors from nearby Stanford University.
 The night’s theme?
-Digital wellness, online citizenship, and social responsibility in a changing world.
+Digital wellness, trends in corporate social responsibility, and online citizenship in a changing world.

 The featured speaker was five-time Olympic gold medalist Katie Ledecky, who joined EVERFI Chief Marketing Officer Brian Cooley for a Q&A. Ledecky, 22, shared her perspective as a digital native who has built a prominent social media presence heading into the Tokyo 2020 Summer Olympic Games.